TobiasKozel/VAE/README.md

 - Seperate Audio device per listener

 ## Defines

-### VAE_RELEASE
-- Disables all log levels except error
-- Strips the name from structs
+- VAE_RELEASE Disables all log levels except error, Strips the name from structs, Disables assertions
-- Disables assertions
-### VAE_LOG_EVENTS
-Logs all events
+- VAE_LOG_EVENTS Logs all events

-### VAE_LOG_VOICES
-Logs voices starting and stopping
+- VAE_LOG_VOICES Logs voices starting and stopping

-### VAE_DLL_EXPORT
-Only relevant for the PIMPL Api, will add __declspec to all funcitons
+- VAE_DLL_EXPORT Only relevant for the PIMPL Api, will add __declspec to all funcitons

-### VAE_NO_AUDIO_THREAD
-Does remove ability to render audio in a seperate thread if vae::EngineConfig::processInBufferSwitch is false the processing function has to be called manually (TODO)
+- VAE_NO_AUDIO_THREAD Does remove ability to render audio in a seperate thread if vae::EngineConfig::processInBufferSwitch is false the processing function has to be called manually (TODO)

-### VAE_NO_AUDIO_DEVICE
-Only makessense with VAE_NO_AUDIO_THREAD to drive the engine from the outside.
+- VAE_NO_AUDIO_DEVICE Only makessense with VAE_NO_AUDIO_THREAD to drive the engine from the outside.
 Will expose vae::core::Engine::process which can be called from a custom callback.

-Not pretty and goes against the device abstraction idea
+- Not pretty and goes against the device abstraction idea

-### VAE_NO_EXCEPT
-Tries to disable exceptions in third party libs, should build with -fno-exceptions
+- VAE_NO_EXCEPT Tries to disable exceptions in third party libs, should build with -fno-exceptions

-### VAE_NO_SIMD
-Disables SIMD
+- VAE_NO_SIMD Disables explicit SIMD

-### VAE_NO_STDIO
-Tries to get rid of most stdio, hash map currently still depends on it

-File reading and writing need to be provided by defining the functions vae_fs.hpp
+- VAE_NO_STDIO Tries to get rid of most stdio, hash map currently still depends on it File reading and writing need to be provided by defining the functions vae_fs.hpp

-Also requires VAE_PRINT to be defined

-### VAE_PRINT

-Can be defined to redirect logging, same interface as printf
+- VAE_PRINT Can be defined to redirect logging, same interface as printf